linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 \begin{array}{l} P V = \$ 500 \left[ \frac {1 - \left[ \frac {1}{(1 .
 0 5 5) ^ {2 0}} \right]}{0 .
 0 5 5} \right] \\ = \$ 500 \left[ \frac {1 - \left[ \frac {1}{2 .
 9 1 7 7 5 7} \right]}{0 .
 0 5 5} \right] \\ = \$ 500 \left[ \frac {1 - 0 .
 3 4 2 7 2 9}{0 .
 0 5 5} \right] \\ = \$ 5 0 0 (1 1.
 9 5 0 3 8 2) = \$ 5, 9 7 5.
 1 9. \\ \end{array}
 $$

-Because the present value of an ordinary annuity of  $500 per year when discounted at \(5.5\%$  exceeds the price of the financial instrument (\)5,300), this financial instrument offers an annual interest rate in excess of  $5.5\%$ .
+Because the present value of an ordinary annuity of  \$500 per year when discounted at \(5.5\%$  exceeds the price of the financial instrument (\)5,300), this financial instrument offers an annual interest rate in excess of  $5.5\%$ .
 Therefore, it is an attractive investment for this investor.

 Illustration 3-8.
-In Illustration 3-6 we computed the present value of a financial instrument that offers  $100 a year for 4 years and$ 1,100 at the end of the fifth year.
-This payment series is equivalent to an ordinary annuity of $100 a year for 5 years plus a future value payment of $1,000 in 5 years.
+In Illustration 3-6 we computed the present value of a financial instrument that offers  \$100 a year for 4 years and\$ 1,100 at the end of the fifth year.
+This payment series is equivalent to an ordinary annuity of \$100 a year for 5 years plus a future value payment of \$1,000 in 5 years.
 Viewing the payments of the financial instrument in this way, let's compute the present value.

 The present value of an ordinary annuity of \(100 per year for 5 years at an annual interest rate of \(6.25\%\) is